Pylons/pyramid/docs/narr/traversal.rst

-Items contained within the object graph are sometimes analogous to the concept of :term:`model` objects used by many other frameworks (and :mod:`repoze.bfg` APIs often refers to them as "models", as well).
+Items contained within the object graph are sometimes analogous to the concept of :term:`model` objects used by many other frameworks (and :mod:`pyramid` APIs often refers to them as "models", as well).
 They are typically instances of Python classes.

 The object graph consists of *container* nodes and *leaf* nodes.